GET A FREE CONSULTATION

 Remember that bail is just the beginning of your case, not the end.
 Use your freedom wisely to prepare your defense and comply fully with all court-ordered conditions.

-If you or a loved one has been arrested in Louisiana, do not navigate the bail process alone.
-The experienced criminal defense attorneys at the Ikerd Law Firm understand Louisiana’s complex bail system and can help secure your fastest possible release while protecting your rights throughout the legal process.
+If you or a loved one has been arrested, do not navigate the bail process alone.
+The experienced criminal defense attorneys in Louisiana at the Ikerd Law Firm understand Louisiana’s complex bail system and can help secure your fastest possible release while protecting your rights throughout the legal process.

 Contact us immediately at (337) 366-8994 for a free consultation, or visit our website to learn more about our criminal defense services.